Digital Marketing Glossary: The Ultimate Guide

 Attribution:

 Attribution is often used to help determine which activity or group of events leads to the desired action.
-Attribution most often measured as FirstTouch, Last-Touch, or Multi-Touch.
+Attribution is most often measured as FirstTouch, Last-Touch, or Multi-Touch.

 Audience: